Made a Mistake While Filing Your ITR?

 Q- By when can the revised return for AY 2024-2025 be filed?

-The revised return for assessment year 2024-2025 can be filed,on or before 31 December 2023 or completion of assessment of the original return, whichever is earlier.
-Take expert help to avoid further delays.
+The revised return for the assessment year 2024-2025 can be filed on or before 31 December 2024 or the completion of assessment of the original return, whichever is earlier.
+If you want to avoid any delays in revised returns or ensure accurate ITR filing, it is best to take expert help.

 Q- What if the revised return has some errors in it?